View of the ocean in Puerto Rico

 3. Aim for a supply that can last your family for at least 3-5 days, or even up to 2 weeks.

-Ensure you have sufficient storage space for food, water, and basic necessities.
-This storage space should be in a safe place that is protected from insects, rodents, pests, and potential flooding.
+Tip 4: Ensure you have enough storage space for food, water, and basic necessities.
+It should be a safe place protected from insects, rodents, pests, and potential flooding.

-Include a variety of options that can be combined to create balanced meals and choose from all food groups.
-During an emergency, it is important to prioritize nutrition and choose shelf-stable foods that require minimal cooking and provide essential nutrients.
+Tip 5: Include a variety of options that can be combined to create balanced meals and choose from all food groups.

-• Protein sources: canned fish/chicken/beans and dried chickpeas/edamame, nuts, nut butter, etc.
+• Protein: canned fish/chicken/beans and dried chickpeas/edamame, nuts, nut butter, etc.

 • Dairy: shelf-stable milk or dairy-free alternatives